 That is what happens when we shower in hard water.
-There are several chemicals in regular tap water, which why most people filter their drinking water but don’t really think to filter the water used for showering or for washing the dishes.
+Now, this is where water softener comes in, and right now we will try to unravel how water softeners can help your skin.
+First of all, there are several chemicals in regular tap water, which why most people filter their drinking water but don’t really think to filter the water used for showering or for washing the dishes.
 Yeah, those blotches all over the dishes that are supposed to be clean come from the same harsh water.
 Think about it a moment, there are seven different chemicals in the water.
 The chemicals found in regular tap water are:

 - Fluorine compounds